DiamondFoundry/slate/source/index.html.md

 ## /api/v1/diamonds query string params
 /api/v1/diamonds takes optional query string params in array form for attributes 'shape', 'color', 'cut_grade', and 'clarity'. /api/v1/diamonds also takes 'extended' query string param which optionally nests digital assets within the diamond (for those diamonds that have digital assets associated to it):

+* Please note; to include digital assets (eg links to video files) you must include the `extended` query param.
+See how to do that below.

+Also, please note that the url is a link to a video.

+See the difference in response bodies below.

 ### HTTP Request w/ query string params (without extended)
 `GET https://rest.diamondfoundry.com/api/v1/diamonds?shape[]=oval&shape[]=pear&color[]=d&color[]=f&color[]=g&color[]=h`